Liftyee/quizlet-memrise/README.md

 # quizlet-memrise
-A converter to import flashcards from Quizlet to Memrise
+A simple converter to import flashcards from Quizlet to Memrise, written in Python.